Cutaneous Protothecosis Medication

 Class Summary

-These agents exert a fungicidal effect by altering the permeability of the fungal cell membrane.
-The mechanism of action may also involve an alteration of RNA and DNA metabolism or an intracellular accumulation of peroxide that is toxic to the fungal cell.
+These agents exert a fungicidal effect by the following mechanisms: altering the permeability of the fungal cell membrane, altering RNA and DNA metabolism, and causing intracellular accumulation of peroxide.

 Itraconazole (Sporanox)